quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

   - upgrade-guide/UpgradeVideoLink
 ---

-::: danger Quasar UI v2
+::: tip Quasar CLI with Vite or Webpack
-* In order to support Node 13+ (and for many other benefits) we have **upgraded Webpack from v4 to v5**.
-You may need to upgrade your installed webpack plugins accordingly.
-* There is no IE11 support because Vue 3 does NOT (and will not) support it either.
-* There may be some App Extensions that are not yet ported to Vue 3 and Quasar v2.
+You now have the option to choose between Quasar CLI with Vite (currently in **BETA**) and Quasar CLI with Webpack.
 :::

 ::: tip Composition and Options API
 You will notice that all of our documentation examples are using Vue 3's Composition API.
-This does NOT mean that you can't use the legacy Options API.
+This does NOT mean that you can't use Vue Options API.
 On the contrary, maintaining Options API will actually help you on your upgrade path and make it a lot easier for you.
 After upgrading is done we do recommend switching to the Composition API, but by no means you are required to do so.
 :::

 ### Video guide <q-badge align="top" color="brand-primary" label="New" />